elibroftw/blog.elijahlopez.ca/content/posts/what-is-greed.md

 draft: false
 tags:
   - wisdom
+summary: "An exploration of the concept of greed, defining it as excessive wanting that negatively impacts others, and examining its manifestations in various aspects of life including finance, relationships, and personal desires."
 ---

 Greed is wanting so much that fulfilling your want would actually take away from someone else and thus have a negative impact on other people.